 Preschools factor many criteria into their waiting lists.
 Some want a balance in gender and ages.
 Others want to promote diversity.

 Don’t get discouraged if your desired preschool has a waiting list.
 Stay in touch with the schools you’ve identified as a new school year approaches.
 You never know when an opening may appear.

 Request a tour, if possible, and ask for parent references

 COVID-19 concerns may not permit in-person school tours at this time, but virtual options may be available.
 Regardless of how you’re experiencing the school, look at the classroom environment.
 Does it look like a fun, stimulating place to be?
 Is the school’s facilities clean and well-kept?

 Ask for references from current parents of preschoolers.
-Have them describe their impressions of the school and
+Have them describe their impressions of the school and their experiences.

 Study the teacher-to-student ratios at the school